 Shockingly, the US Environmental Protection Agency alerted us that our indoor air quality in American homes can be two to five times, and can even be above 100 times, more contaminated than our outside air.
 How is this possible?

 Pet dander, fluff, mold, dead bugs, and dust mites are inhaled by those that spend their time indoors.
-Therefore, allergic symptoms such as wheezing, runny nose, itchy eyes, and coughing might be alleviated simply by deep cleaning and attending to regularly scheduled house cleaning.
+Therefore, allergy symptoms such as wheezing, runny nose, itchy eyes, and coughing might be alleviated simply by deep cleaning and attending to regularly scheduled house cleaning.

 Additionally, little changes such as these will significantly improve allergy symptoms: